ck3g/rohanchandra.github.io/using-type.md

 	---

-**Hide pages from navigation**
+### Hiding pages from navigation

-In the Front Matter of a page, add `hide: true` to prevent the page from showing up in the header's navigation bar (readers can still visit the URL through other means).
+In the Front Matter of a page, add `hide: true` to prevent the page from showing up in the header's navigation bar (visitors can still visit the URL through other means).

 For example: